The First 7 Days After a Stroke: A Guide to Recovery & Care

 • Offer emotional support.

-What are the chances of experiencing another one?
+What are chances of experiencing another episode?

 Why Do Survivors Experience Personality Changes or Unusual Behavior?